Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Mission accomplished.
 The blocking will take effect immediately.

-For Windows users, there's a handy free application that makes handling the hosts file an easy job, called HostsMan.
+For Windows users, there’s a handy free application called HostsMan that makes handling the HOSTS file easy.

 HostsMan Application